Hillcrest Road, Stroud, Gloucestershire, GL5 4NL

 Care and Support Helps Everyone Succeed

-P.E. - Our P.E. lessons are every Monday.
+P.E. - Our P.E. lessons are every Wednesday.
 If they are in school, children need to come to school dressed in their P.E. kit with suitable footwear on this day.

 Reading Records - signatures will be counted each Thursday.
 Children can read to themselves but the record must be signed by an adult.